rogerthat39/memory-game/README.md

 # Memory Game
-Game where you flip over two cards to see if they match.
+A card game where two cards are flipped over at a time to see if they match.

 https://rogerthat39.github.io/memory-game/